the-ajay-panigrahi/namaste-react/notes.md

   React still uses the **reconciliation process and diffing algorithm**, but now it is powered by the **Fiber engine**, making React apps much faster and smoother.

+## Episode - 06 | Exploring the World

+### Q1: What is Monolith and Microservice Architecture?

+**A:** Traditionally, applications were built using **Monolithic Architecture**, where all code (backend, frontend, auth, SMS, etc.) was combined in a single project and stack.
+Now, the world is moving towards **Microservice Architecture**, where each feature (frontend, backend, auth, etc.) is built as a separate service, possibly in different tech stacks.
+These services communicate with each other over different ports and are mapped to different routes in the domain.
+Together, they form a complete application.
+This approach follows **Separation of Concerns** and **Single Responsibility Principle**.

+### Q2: What is useEffect Hook?

+**A:** The `useEffect` Hook takes two arguments: a callback function and a dependency array.
+The callback function runs **after** the component has rendered (not before rendering).
+It is mainly used for side effects like data fetching, subscriptions, or manually changing the DOM.

+### Q3: What is conditional rendering?

+**A:**  Conditional rendering means showing different UI elements based on certain conditions.
+In React, it is done using JavaScript operators like `if`, `ternary ( ? : )`, `&&`, or functions to render components dynamically based on state or props.

+### Q4: CORS?

+**A:** CORS (Cross-Origin Resource Sharing) is a security feature in browsers that controls how resources are shared between different origins (domains, protocols, or ports).
+It prevents unauthorized requests from other origins unless the server explicitly allows them by setting proper headers.